African History

 MΛTHΛGΛ was born from that same fire.

 It began as a quiet idea: that some books, like handmade things, could hold memory.
 That words could be carved just as carefully as wood, woven like cloth, and passed from hand to hand like a shared bowl.
-So a space was made - small at first, like all homes - where stories could live and craft could speak.
+So a space was made, where stories could dwell and craft could speak.

 Beside them, the work of skilled hands: carved, painted, stitched, and shaped from the deep rhythm of tradition.

-MΛTHΛGΛ sits in Kikuyu town, where the sacred Mũgumo of Aceera clan still stands tall and wide, and the wind carries the voices of those who came before.
+MΛTHΛGΛ sits in Kikuyu town, where the sacred Mũgumo of Aceera clan still stands tall and wide.
 But its doors don’t end there.
-The fire travels - across borders, over wires, through paper and thread - to reach wherever you are.
+The fire travels - across borders, to reach wherever you are.

 Because even far from home, you’ll know you’ve found it when you feel the warmth, see the smoke, hear the drums, and remember the stories.